charles-uno/arduino/README.md

 - `V_PULSE` -- Velocity of the pulse, in pixels per second.

 The time step is set by `DT`, in milliseconds.
 The current value seems to work pretty well.
 Increasing the time step will make the code less computationally demanding, but it might look choppy.

+More information about the hardware and pinout [here](https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections)